-A summary of the CSFs, their status and the degree to which the Proposed Project is expected to achieve them, are shown in Table 12.
+A summary of the CSFs, their status and the degree to which the Proposed Project is expected to achieve them, are shown in Table 11.
 The degree of CSF achievement ranges on a scale of neutral, minor, moderate, and large, if applicable.
-Both the Excellent Fit and Acceptable Fit design options were evaluated.